7.3 Scorecards

 • Which option should we prioritize among several choices?

-• What criteria matter most for this decision?
+• What criteria actually matter for this decision?

-• How do our options compare when we score them objectively?
+• How do our options compare when we score them the same way?

 Description